enbnt/enbnt.github.io/content/posts/tracing-and-testing.md

 ## Intro

 Hello again :wave:!
 With today's post we are going to talk about using Distributed Tracing and Testing.
-For this post we will do a quick background on the concept of Distributed Tracing and use the [Finatra](https://github.com/twitter/finatra) Open Source project as a way to discuss a manner of verifying trace behavior.
-I will show some concrete examples and if you want to follow along or just dig through the full project code I based this post off of, you can find it in my [GitHub examples repo](https://github.com/enbnt/examples.enbnt.dev).
+We will do a quick background on the concept of Distributed Tracing and use the [Finatra](https://github.com/twitter/finatra) Open Source project as a way to discuss a manner of verifying Trace behavior.
+There will be some concrete examples and if you want to follow along or just dig through the full project code I based this post off of, you can find it in my [GitHub examples repo](https://github.com/enbnt/examples.enbnt.dev).